EvgeniiZorin/Handbook_Scripting-languages/README.md

 grep -w "[A-Z]" input.txt
 # Print lines containing one letter within A-Z at start of line
 grep "^[A-Z]" input.txt
-# Print lines with 'h' at the start of the line
-grep "^h" file.txt
 # Print lines containing string with a letter at the end
 grep -E "string[a-z]" file.txt
 # Search words that start with dog or woof